Heroes of Space: Katherine Johnson

 The next challenge was to send humans to the Moon, and Katherine’s calculations helped sync the Lunar Lander with the Moon-orbiting Command and Service Module to get the astronauts back to Earth.
 She also proved invaluable on the Apollo 13 mission, providing backup procedures that helped ensure the crew’s safe return after their craft malfunctioned.
 She later helped to develop the Space Shuttle programme and Earth Resources Satellite and co-authored 26 research reports before retiring in 1986.

-Today, Katherine often speaks to students about her extraordinary career and encourages them to pursue STEM.
+Katherine spent the following years speaking to students about her extraordinary career and encouraged them to pursue STEM.
 “Some things will drop out of the public eye and will go away, but there will always be science, engineering and technology.
 And there will always, always be mathematics.
 Everything is physics and math.”

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!

 Other articles you may like: